Lose It: Weight Management and Traditional Chinese Medicine

 - Improves digestion

 Of course, acupuncture alone will not resolve all weight gain.
-Practitioners of TCM may couple the practice of acupuncture with Chinese herbs.
+Practitioners of TCM for weight loss may couple the practice of acupuncture with Chinese herbs.

 Chinese Herbs for Weight Loss

-Chinese herbs for weight loss, like acupuncture, have a long history of use in TCM.
-The following herbs may help those who are struggling to lose weight:
+Chinese Medicine herbs for weight loss, like acupuncture, have a long history of use in TCM.
+The following herbal remedies to lose weight may help:

 In addition to the above, there are plenty of lifestyle changes that can be made to help those with obesity to shed the extra weight.
 For example:

-- Lifestyle Changes: Poor quality sleep and stress also play a role in weight gain.
+• Lifestyle Changes: Poor quality sleep and stress also play a role in weight gain.
 To improve sleep quality, be sure to get plenty of moderate exercise to stimulate feel-good hormones that will help to induce relaxation.
 Incorporating exercise like tai chi will help to alleviate anxiety and depression while strengthening the body, which is one of the easist and most natural ways to lose weight.

 For more information about how Chinese Medicine can help you with weight loss, book your free consultation with our Chinese Medicine experts today